cirecrux/mesh-transformer-jax/README.md

 One future direction for research is integrating this codebase with [swarm-jax](https://github.com/kingoflolz/swarm-jax), to achieve further scalability with pipeline parallelism.

+## What is this fork?
+This is a fork to fine tune the weights for the DeepTechno project.

 ## Updates

 **12-07-21**: Added [guide to fine tuning](howto_finetune.md)